rchavarria/blog-post-incubator/unpublished-book-notes/passionate-programmer.markdown

 ## Tip 44:   Already Obsolete

-cuanto ma popuar es un tecnologia. mas peligro cores de convertirte en un javasaurio. pero tampoo hay que darse prisa. lo popular da trabajo
+Cuanto más popular es un tecnología, más peligro corres de convertirte en un javasaurio, pero tampoco hay que darse prisa.
+Lo popular da trabajo.

-I will say that the more mainstream your knowledge, the greater risk you have of being left in the technology stone age.

 You have to start by realizing that even if you’re on the bleeding edge of today’s wave, you’re already probably behind on the next one.
 Timing being everything, start thinking ahead with your study.